Michigan COVID-19 infections double in 2 weeks - News Break

 Michigan COVID-19 infections double in 2 weeks

-Michigan is reporting an average of 431 new daily COVID-19 infections over three days, up 47% from the same period a week earlier.
-Cases have gone up in all but one state over the past two weeks, which health officials nationally have attributed to the fast-spreading delta variant.
-Michigan's seven-day average, 332, is double what is was two weeks ago.
-Its two-week case rate, however, is better than in all but four states.
-Just 256 adults were hospitalized with confirmed infections, a fraction of the peak of more than 4,000 in April.www.wgvunews.org
+LANSING, Mich.
+(AP) — Michigan on Friday reported an average of 431 new daily COVID-19 infections over three days, up 47% from the same period a week earlier.
+Cases have gone up in all but one state over the past two weeks, which health officials nationally have attributed to the fast-spreading delta variant of the coronavirus.
+Michigan's seven-day average, 332, is double what it was two weeks ago.
+The test positivity rate, which also has been rising, was 4.7% on Thursday.www.sfgate.com

 Comments / 0